This post may contain affiliate links.

 The heart of our off-grid system – lithium batteries, inverter and solar charge controller

-We front loaded our investment in the Country Coach with the RV reno, upgrades and a few big ‘one time’ repairs.
-So the longer we keep the Country Coach, the more the average monthly RV cost should reduce over time.
-Assuming we don’t incur any other major repair costs in the meantime.
+We front-loaded our investment in the Country Coach with the RV reno, upgrades, and a few big ‘one-time’ repairs.
+So the longer we kept the Country Coach, the more the average monthly RV cost should reduce over time.
+Assuming we didn’t incur any other significant repair costs in the meantime.

-Last but not least, remember most of the RV renovation, plus many of RV repairs and upgrades had ‘free’ labor from me, Julie and a handful of friends.
-If we counted all the hours we invested into the coach – even at a conservative $20/hr – that would add up to at least another $20K.
-Likely much more, but I don’t want to think about it.
-For the purpose of this exercise, we’re NOT putting a dollar value on our labor / sweat equity!
+Last but not least, remember most of the RV renovation, plus many of the RV repairs and upgrades, had ‘free’ labor from me, Julie, and a handful of friends.
+If we counted all the hours we invested into the coach – even at a super conservative $20/hr – that would add up to at least another $20K.
+It’s likely much more, but I don’t want to consider it.
+For this exercise, we’re NOT putting a dollar value on our labor/sweat equity!

-Something to point out though… free is rarely truly free, including labor.
+Something to point out is that free is rarely truly free, including labor.

-Our / your time has value – so time spent on RV renovations, repairs and upgrades could potentially be spent doing other things.
-Like more travel, hiking, biking, exploring, working, creating more content.
-It’s an opportunity cost and personal choice.
+Our / your time has value.
+So, time spent on RV renovations, repairs, and upgrades could potentially be spent doing something else.
+Things like more travel, hiking, biking, exploring, working, and creating more content.
+It’s an opportunity cost and a personal choice.

 Marc with our CC and Jeep, parked just outside of Great Sand Dunes National Park, Colorado

 Total Depreciation on 2 RVs Over 6 Years